Maikokoww/esp32_ikea_blinds/README.md

 **This project is made by a passionate student**

 This project is about making a DIY automatic blinds controller using an esp32 and a motor for IKEA FRIDANS.
+Be careful, the code is shaky, modify it to make it work  for your blinds's position.

 ## Libraries
 - WiFi.h